dohyunkim/halzu/README.md

 \halzuonebyonetrue
 \halzuonebyonefalse
 ```
-If `true`, Halzu commands will be processed sequentially, one after another.
+If `true`, Halzu commands will be processed sequentially---one at this
+compile round, another at next.
 Default is `false`.

 ## Example